No away win in 3 years, but India retain 2nd spot in Test rankings

-Despite losing 10 of their last 14 Tests away from home -- the other four were drawn -- India have retained their second position in the ICC Test team rankings
+Despite losing 10 of their last 14 Test matchess away from home -- the other four of which were drawn -- India have still retained their second position in the ICC Test team rankings

 Dubai: India have retained their second position in the ICC Test team rankings following a draw in the second and final Test on Tuesday against New Zealand, which won the series 1-0.